Explaining Graph Neural Networks for Node Similarity on Graphs

-We study the problem of learning and explaining similarities by considering six graph datasets of different sizes and domains: Cora, Citeseer, and Pubmed~\cite{DBLP:journals/aim/SenNBGGE08,namata2012query,DBLP:conf/icml/YangCS16} are citation networks from the computer science and medical domains, where each node corresponds to a scientific publication and an edge indicates that there is a citation from one publication to another.
-These graphs are known to exhibit high \emph{homophily}: similar nodes (such as publications within the same field) are very likely to be connected~\cite{mcpherson2001birds}.
+We run experiments with six graph datasets of different sizes and domains: Cora, Citeseer, and Pubmed~\citep{DBLP:journals/aim/SenNBGGE08,namata2012query,DBLP:conf/icml/YangCS16} are citation networks from the computer science and medical domains, where each node corresponds to a scientific publication and an edge indicates that there is a citation from one publication to another.
+These graphs are known to exhibit high \emph{homophily}: similar nodes (such as publications within the same field) are very likely to be connected~\citep{mcpherson2001birds}.

 To consider graphs with different structural properties, we also carry out experiments with \emph{heterophilic} graphs where connected nodes are not necessarily similar.
-Chameleon and Squirrel are graphs obtained from Wikipedia, where each node is a web page and an edge denotes a hyperlink between pages~\cite{DBLP:journals/compnet/RozemberczkiAS21}.
-Actor is a graph where each node is an actor, and an edge indicates that two actors co-occur on a Wikipedia page~\cite{DBLP:conf/kdd/TangSWY09}.
-Furthermore, we also experiment with the DBpedia50k knowledge graph~\cite{DBLP:conf/aaai/ShiW18}, a subset of the DBpedia knowledge graph~\cite{auer2007dbpedia}.
-The DBpedia50k graph does not contain node features, therefore for this dataset we also train input node embeddings for the GNN.
+Chameleon and Squirrel are graphs obtained from Wikipedia, where each node is a web page and an edge denotes a hyperlink between pages~\citep{DBLP:journals/compnet/RozemberczkiAS21}.
+Actor is a graph where each node is an actor, and an edge indicates that two actors co-occur on a Wikipedia page~\citep{DBLP:conf/kdd/TangSWY09}.
+Furthermore, we also experiment with the DBpedia50k knowledge graph~\citep{DBLP:conf/aaai/ShiW18}, a subset of the DBpedia knowledge graph~\citep{auer2007dbpedia}.
+The DBpedia50k graph does not contain node features; therefore, for this dataset we also train input node embeddings for the GNN.

-In all graphs, each node is associated with a feature vector.
 Statistics of all datasets is presented in Table~\ref{tab:data_stats}.